 Do Top B-Schools Have an International Experience Requirement?

-Having meaningful work, study, or travel experience outside your home country makes you more desirable as an MBA applicant.
+Having meaningful work, study, or travel experience outside your home country makes you a more desirable MBA applicant.
 After graduation, these global experiences translate into marketable job skills.
-Think adaptability, leadership, cultural awareness, and communication and language abilities.
+One often-overlooked trait that separates the most compelling candidates is cultural intelligence, or CQ—the ability to adapt, communicate, and collaborate across cultural boundaries.

 INSEAD, for example, lists “international motivation” as a criterion for admission.
-But this does not mean you have to live or work abroad before you can apply.
+However, this does not mean you must live or work abroad before applying.
 Instead, it means you seek out and feel comfortable with people from many different backgrounds.

 The INSEAD blog describes international motivation this way: